ZihaoFU245/Acoustic-Player/backend/README.md

 - `player_status_update` - Emitted when player status changes
 - `library_update` - Emitted when library is updated
 - `playlist_changed` - Emitted when a playlist is created, updated, or deleted

+## Album Art Storage

+The backend implements a hybrid approach for album art storage:

+- Full-size album art is stored on the filesystem (in `~/.acoustic_player/album_art` by default)
+- Thumbnail versions (150px) are stored directly in the database for efficient loading

+This provides both performance benefits (fast loading of thumbnails) and optimal resource usage (large files kept out of database).
+See `docs/Album-Art-Strategy.md` for more details.

 ## Testing